Are we in a new era of post-truth where facts and truth are no longer a universally accepted norm?

 SDN reserves the right, at its sole discretion, to disqualify any entrant that fails to comply with contest and website rules and guidelines.

 Social Documentary Network (SDN) uses the power of photography to promote global awareness.
-SDN members include photographers, NGOs, journalists, editors, and students who create and explore documentary websites investigating critical issues facing the world today.
-Recent exhibits have explored oil workers in the Niger River Delta, male sex workers in India, Central American immigrant women during their journey north, and Iraqi and Afghan refugees in Greece.
+SDN members include photographers, editors, NGOs, journalists, curators, and students who create and explore documentary websites investigating critical issues facing the world today.
+Recent exhibits have explored discrimination against the Rohingya, sexual violence in the Democratic Republic of Congo, Central American immigrant women during their journey north, and Iraqi and Afghan refugees in Greece.

 Email us at email@example.com